Exceedingly loyal and filled to the brim with energy, the mixed breed known as a Pitsky has become very popular among those with an active lifestyle.

 Meet the Parents

-Huskies are hardworking and intelligent dogs, originally bred to pull sleds on treacherous long journeys across miles of snow.
+Huskies are hardworking and intelligent dogs, originally bred to pull sleigh on treacherous long journeys across miles of snow.
 With such a job, it’s no wonder they’re so active, agile and athletic.
 You won’t find too many “calm” Huskies.

 Still, the Siberian Husky is one of the most popular dogs in America, according to the AKC.
 Huskies provide loads of entertainment and it’s safe to say, there’s never a dull moment with a Husky.